From the editor

 Is The Hilltop Docket free?

 Yes, during the research-preview launch period.
 We may introduce a paid tier later — most likely a freemium model with a free weekly digest and a paid daily edition with case-following and judge-alert features.
-Current subscribers grandfather into the free tier in any pricing change.
+Our current intention is that subscribers who joined during the research-preview period will retain free-tier access if and when we introduce paid features.
+We reserve the right to revise this policy as the publication evolves, with at least 30 days’ notice of any change.

 How often will it publish?

-Publishing as warranted, typically weekly on Fridays during the research-preview period.
+Publishing as warranted; typically weekly during the research-preview period.
 The inaugural Issue No. 1 was published on Wednesday, May 20, 2026 (soft launch); public launch was Friday, May 22, 2026.
 Daily cadence is on the roadmap once subscriber count crosses our editorial-capacity threshold.
-The companion live monitor at smucgi.org/tbc-monitor/ updates every 30 minutes regardless of digest cadence.
+The companion live monitor at smucgi.pages.dev/research/texas-business-court/opinions/ updates every 30 minutes regardless of digest cadence.

 Who is on the editorial team?